H-SG/aoc_2022_python/README.md

 ## Day 7
 Time for some data structures, something which I am not formally familiar with, I think this might be the first tree/graph thing I've made in ages.
 I escaped the recursion maelstrom by benefit that it is not needed here.

+## Day 8
+I thought this was going to be easy, and it almost was if only I didn't swap an x and y around on one line!

+I feel like there must be a neat trick to solving this most quickly, but it eludes me.